securityfirst/tent-content/contents_en/tools/facebook/beginner/facebook.md

 If you want to encrypt notification emails you receive from Facebook, read Part 1 on Security.

+From any page on Facebook, open the Help menu under the question mark icon and select *Privacy Checkup* or *Privacy Shortcuts* for quick answers about privacy and your account.

 Facebook privacy settings change frequently.
 To stay on top of them, we recommend you read the news and check the site itself frequently, too.

 ## 1. Security